kismetwireless/kismet/docs/dev/webui_rest.md

 *LOGIN REQUIRED*

 Removes multiple fingerprints.
-The fingerprints must exist.
+If a fingerprint does not exist, it is ignored and the remainder of the listed fingerprints are removed.

 Expects a command dictionary including:
 | Key | Value | Type | Description |
 | --- | ----- | ---- | ----------- |
 | fingerprints | list of MAC addresses | array/list | List of MAC addresses (as strings) to be deleted |